Why did He Leave?

 This happens all too often.
 You meet someone new, you feel a spark of chemistry and you immediately start dating.
 You go off and do fun things together, but you never take the time to get to know one another.
 I know I just told you men don’t like to talk, but they do want to learn more about you and really, men do love to talk about themselves.

-It is important for you two to get to know one another, slowly over several dates.
+Get to know one another, slowly over several dates.
 Take the time to sort out what you like about him and what you’re not yet sure about.
 During this time, it’s crucial that you’re not jumping into bed with him yet.
 This puts blinders on, preventing you from seeing any obvious red flags.

 If you use good listening and decoding skills, you can determine what his values are and what types of long-term goals he may have.
 For instance, a man who says, “I’d love to see how many countries I can visit before I die” might not be your ‘buy a house with a white picket fence and settle down’ type of man.